 The History of Fried Chicken

-The Perfect Ingredients for Baked Fried Chicken
+The Perfect Ingredients

-Detailed Recipe for Baked Fried Chicken
+Easy Baked Fried Chicken Recipe

 Ingredients

-- Chicken pieces (legs, thighs, breasts)
+- Chicken pieces (legs , thighs or breasts)

 - 1 cup buttermilk

-- Spices: 1 teaspoon paprika, 1 teaspoon garlic powder, 1 teaspoon onion powder, salt, pepper (to taste)
+- Spices: 1 teaspoon paprika , 1 teaspoon garlic powder , 1 teaspoon onion powder , salt , pepper to taste

-- 1 cup flour or gluten-free alternatives
+- 1 cup flour or gluten–free flour

-- Cooking spray or oil
+- Cooking spray or a little oil

-- Optional garnishes: fresh herbs, lemon wedges
+- Garnish: fresh herbs or lemon wedges (optional)

 Directions